LukeG1/Investment-Simulator-Monthly/readme.md

 1. Get a multithreded loop going over a number of years, over a number of sims
 2. Get various kinds of historic data reading into c++ economic factors with GBM

+while simulating, when accessing an economic factor you would do something like this: stock_market.return(random_seed, month_index) or at least that would be nice